andydlindsay/apr03-2023-b/w01d04/README.md

 # W01D04 - Callbacks!

 ### To Do
-- [ ] Functions as values
+- [x] Functions as values
-- [ ] Function calling vs function passing
+- [x] Function calling vs function passing
-- [ ] Callbacks and higher order functions
+- [x] Callbacks and higher order functions
-- [ ] Anonymous functions
+- [x] Anonymous functions
-- [ ] Arrow functions
+- [x] Arrow functions
-- [ ] Make our own higher order function
+- [x] Make our own higher order function

+Primitives
+Objects - arrays, objects, functions

+Callback - a function gets passed to another function to then be invoked/called by that function Higher Order Function (HOF) - function that accepts another function as an argument OR a function that returns a function

+Array methods
+.map => transformation; it returns an array the same length as the input array with each element transformed in some way .filter
+.reduce

+.find
+.sort